BIJAC EVENT - Mochi Tsuki

 Mochi–making involves a centuries old method of first steaming the sweet rice over an open fire, then placing the cooked rice into a warm stone or concrete bowl called an usu.
 Using large wooden mallets, two people rhythmically pound the rice in the usu while a third person uses his bare hands to swiftly move the rice between each mallet crash.
 After several minutes of vigorous pounding, the rice becomes a thick, smooth dough — mochi.
 While traditional pounding takes place outside, back in the kitchen modern mochi-making appliances are also running.
 Once cooked and pounded, people of all ages hand form the steaming–hot mochi into small cakes.
 Some are filled with a sweet bean paste called ahn.
 Guests can then eat their mochi warm and fresh, or bring them home to be later roasted and dipped in a sweetened soy sauce.

-IslandWood has generously provided its beautiful, spacious grounds for this event, usually held from 11:00 AM to 3:00 PM on the Sunday closest to New Year's Day.
+IslandWood has generously provided its beautiful, spacious grounds for this event, held from 11:00 AM to 4:00 PM on Sunday, January 7, 2018.
 BIJAC's acclaimed Kodomo no Tame Ni–For the Sake of the Children–pictorial history is on display, as is the latest in news about the Nidoto Nai Yoni–Let It Not Happen Again–Memorial.
-Other activities include performances at noon, 1:30, and 3:00 by Seattle Kokon Taiko, various films about our community, and guided tours of the award winning IslandWood, school in the woods, campus.
+Other activities include performances at noon, 1:30, and 3:00 by Seattle Kokon Taiko, mochi pounding and forming, origami folding, and access to the award winning IslandWood, school in the woods, campus.

 From the Bainbridge Ferry Terminal(Approximately a 10–minute drive to our campus)